Prehistoric period and culture in India Upsc

 The paintings and engravings found at the rock shelters give an idea about the social life and economic activities of Mesolithic people.
 In the sites of the Mesolithic Age, different types of stone tools are found.

-These are tiny stone artifacts, often not more than five centimeters in size, and therefore called microliths.
+These are tiny stone artefacts, often not more than five centimetres in size, and therefore called microliths.
 The hunting-gathering pattern of life continued during this period.
 However, there seems to have been a shift from big animal hunting to small animal hunting and fishing.

 Animal bones are found in these sites and these include dogs, deer, boar, and ostrich.
 Occasionally, burials of the dead along with some microliths and shells seem to have been practiced.